doc4d/docs/docs/ViewPro/customization.md

 `Utils` is a Javascript class built in 4D View Pro that makes it easier to perform several actions inside a 4D View Pro area, such as retrieving the current sheet.

-For example, you could write a function that makes sure the content is validated in the current sheet:
+For example, you could write a function that validates the contents of the current sheet, and call it before another action to avoid losing unvalidated data:

 ```4d
 Function validateValue()